sjtower/go-example-webapp/README.md

 ## Run Locally

+:information_source: Note that the following instructions assume that you are using MacOS

+The program requires a database named `product` and expects the SQL server to run on `localhost:5432`.

-Connect a CLI to your local PostgreSQL instance and create a database called `products`:
+One way to do this is to connect a CLI to your local PostgreSQL instance.
+Open a terminal and run the following commands:

 ```
 psql
-createdb -p 5432 -h localhost -e products
+CREATE DATABASE product;
 ```

-Open a terminal and run the following commands:
+To run the webserver, open another terminal and run the following commands:

 ```
 $ go build .